mreiley/AES/README.md

 the test vectors are all presented,here as double-byte characters, in other words as 16 bits per character.

-* To use the packages:crypto/aes,reflect
+* To use the packages:crypto/aes,reflect,testing

+* Create  unit testing table.